 8 Here and elsewhere in the paper, I've settled on a particular interpretation of Kantian doctrine, but the particular interpretation is not important for my overall argument.
-So, where the reader's interpretation differs from mine, they should feel free to substitute theirs.

 9 Note that I offer only one sufficient condition for reasonable refusal and so remain neutral on what other sufficient conditions there are as well as on whether any are necessary.